NethServer/docs/developer-manual/en/gateway.rst

 .. _roles:

-Each network interface has a role which indicates its firewall zone.
+Each network interface has a role which maps to a firewall zone.
-The firewall has following built-in zones, ordered from the most to the least privileged:
+The firewall has the following built-in zones, ordered from the most to the least privileged:

 * *green*: local network, it's considered almost trusted.
 Hosts in this network can access any other zone.
 Hosts connected via VPN can be considered in green zone.
 * *blue*: guest network.
 Hosts in this network can access orange and red zones, can't access green zone
 * *orange*: DMZ network.
 Hosts in this network can access red zone, can't access green and blue zones
 * *red*: external/internet networks.
-Hosts in this network can access only firewall zone.
+Hosts in this network can access only firewall zone
-* gray: (not implemented yet) traffic from/to this zone must be explicitly allowed
+* grey: (not implemented yet) traffic from/to this zone must be explicitly allowed

 There is also a special *firewall* zone which represents the firewall itself.
 The firewall can access any other zone.